RickyYCheng/Edgar.Godot/readme.md

 After that, the specific fields for Edgar.Godot can be found in [reference](reference.md).

 ## Quick Start
-Please check the default scene.
+Please check the exmaples in the `examples/` folder.